objektwerks/json/README.md

 4. Play Json ( 177ms )
 5. uPickle ( 30ms )

+>Note:
->Tests are similar, with UPicleTest being more involved.
-Logging is used in all tests.
+* Tests are similar, with UPicleTest being a bit more involved.
+* Logging is used in all tests.
->So performance numbers should not be taken too seriously.
+* So performance numbers should not be taken too seriously.

 Test
 ----